robsontenorio/lighthouse-docs/docs/getting-started-tutorial-beginners.md

 ## The Magic

-Let's edit `routes/schema.graphql` and define our blog schema, based on Eloquent Models we have created.
-This is mostly like a pure GraphQL schema definition, but with some Lighthouse sorcery.
+Let's edit `routes/schema.graphql` and define our blog schema, based on the Eloquent Models we created.
+This is pure GraphQL schema definition (SDL), but with some Lighthouse sorcery through directives.

 ```graphql